bmun/huxley/docs/setup/OSX.md

 Install the Python dependencies with the provided `requirements.txt` (remember to activate the `huxley` virtualenv!):

     $ pip install -r requirements.txt

+Install the JS dependencies with the provided `package.json` using npm:

+    $ npm install

 ### Initial Setup
-The first is to prepare the database.
-Huxley uses South, a schema migration management tool for Django.
-We'll generate our database tables from the models, bring South's migration history up to speed, and load some test data:
+The first step is to prepare the database.
+We do that by running:

-    $ python manage.py syncdb # Make a superuser if prompted.
+    $ python manage.py runserver

+Running the server will automatically create a database for us at `huxley/huxley.db`.
+Once you've run the server exit it (CONTROL-C), and then run:

     $ python manage.py migrate
-    $ python manage.py loaddata countries committees advisor chair
+    $ python manage.py loaddata countries committees advisor chair conference

-We use Pipeline to collect, compile, and compress our static assets.
+Finally, we use Pipeline to collect, compile, and compress our static assets.
 It simply hooks into Django's `collectstatic` management command:

     $ python manage.py collectstatic --noinput

+If you run into an error here run `ulimit -n 512`.

 Lastly, spin up a development server so you can access Huxley at `localhost:8000`:

     $ python manage.py runserver

+If you haven't created a superuser yet, you should do that now:

+    $ python manage.py createsuperuser

+Your superuser credentials is what will allow you to login to the admin panel at `localhost:8000/admin/`

 With that, you're ready to go; start hacking!